Bihar Elections 2020: Why the results may be delayed

 One CAPF company comprises around 100 personnel.
 The CEO said the Election Commission will strictly deal with any "anti-social" elements who indulges in "hooliganism" during or in the aftermath of the counting.
 Additional Director General of Police (Headquarters) Jitendra Kumar said CCTV cameras have been installed in the control rooms.

 "Their display is in the District Election Officers offices.
 And they are also being monitored regularly by the Chief Electoral Officer," he said.
 After the counting commences at 8 am, the postal ballots -- cast by staff on poll duty and service voters will be -- will be opened first followed by EVM votes.
-In Bhagalpur district, which has two counting centres Government Polytechnic College, Barari and Women''s ITI -- preparations are being made for the November 10 results for seven assembly seats.
+In Bhagalpur district, which has two counting centres Government Polytechnic College, Barari and Women's ITI -- preparations are being made for the November 10 results for seven assembly seats.
 Display screens are being set up and two tents being erected at each counting centre for journalists and security personnel.
 Arrangements are being made to put seven tables in each of the 14 halls.

 Bihar Exit polls 2020: Dainik Bhaskar predicts victory for NDA

 Prohibitory orders under Section 144 of the Criminal Procedure Code (CrPC) have been imposed in and around the counting centres to prevent gathering of people.
 In Bhojpur district, the votes for all the seven assembly constituencies will be counted at one centre set up at Bazar Samiti Godown, Arrah.
-A majority exit polls released after the third and final round of polls suggest that Tejashwi Yadav-led Mahagathbandhan might have an edge over the NDA.
+A majority of exit polls released after the third and final round of polls suggest that Tejashwi Yadav-led Mahagathbandhan might have an edge over the NDA.
 But, who will actually get the magic figure of 122 in the house of 243 will be known only after the votes are counted on Tuesday.